 Find a participating contractor

-Contact GreenON Support at 1-888-728-8444 or email info@GreenON.ca to get impartial answers to your insulation or window questions from our energy experts.
+Contact GreenON Support at 1-888-728-8444 or email info@GreenON.ca to get impartial answers to your windows, insulation or air sealing questions from our home energy experts.

 Upgrading your insulation can help you save up to 15 per cent on heating and cooling costs.

 Increase your home’s resale value by upgrading to high-performance windows.

 Why does good insulation matter?
 A well-insulated home is one of the most cost-effective ways to save energy and reduce heating and cooling bills.
 To help make an informed choice, get to know the ins and outs of insulation.

 Insulation is rated and labeled using an R-value, and is measured based on two factors: the thickness of the material and how effectively it limits heat transfer.
 The higher the R-value the better your home will withstand energy loss.
 To be eligible for GreenON Rebates, look for a minimum rating of 20 for basement and exterior wall insulation, and 50 for attic insulation.